aadriien/mirror-interactives/README.md

 Most of my AI use centered around streamlining repetitive or boilerplate tasks, such as formatting or generating small utility functions, or otherwise organizing items on the webpage.
 These were things that I could confidently do myself, but delegating them allowed me to spend more time on high-impact work like design decisions, UX iteration, and feature prioritization.

-Simply put, I used AI to augment my workflow—without allowing it to define the interactive / alter the constructive vision.
+Simply put, I used AI to augment my workflow—without allowing it to define the interactive or alter the constructive vision.
 It served a practical purpose, as a kind of sidekick, with me steering the creative and technical direction throughout.